cds-snc/covid-alert-app/README.md

 COVID Shield follows design and content guidelines from the [Aurora Design System](https://design.gccollab.ca/) published by the Government of Canada's Digital Enablement Service.

+#### Typeface

+The Aurora Design System recommends Nunito for the app's main typeface.
+You can [download this font from Google Fonts](https://fonts.google.com/specimen/Nunito) or access it directly using the Google Fonts integration in Figma.

 ### Design

 - Our [wired Figma prototype](https://www.figma.com/proto/b76OYDhkTKJCaqDfVQybQY/Open-Source-COVID-Shield?node-id=324%3A3825&viewport=387%2C570%2C0.125&scaling=scale-down)